AltafMohdShaikh/Excel-Project/Vrinda Store Data Analysis/ReadMe.md

-# Vrinda Store Annual Report Dashboard 2022
+# E-commerce Annual Report Dashboard 2022

 An interactive Excel dashboard project created to analyze and visualize Vrinda Store sales performance for the year 2022.